Inedo/inedo-docs/Content/proget/sca/policies.md

 #### Exporting and Importing

 You can export all of the policies configured in ProGet as a .zip archive by clicking the "export" button on policies.
-This file can be used to import policies into a new ProGet instance or as a means to back-up/restore policies within a single instance.
+This file can be used to import policies into a new ProGet instance or as a means to back up/restore policies within a single instance.

 Note that the format of this archive file is not documented, and it's not intended to be edited/created by anything but ProGet.